Your Team Spends 31 Hours a Week in Meetings. What Comes Out of Them?

 Connect

 Every Meeting Has a Story.
-Most of Them Go Unread.
+Command Reads It.

 Connect your meeting data stream.
-Get your first insights within 14 days.
+Get your first Shadow Notes within 48 hours.
 Then see what happens when you add a second stream.